Judy and Punch: Plot

 Judy and Punch are puppeteers in the town of Seaside, England who, alongside their baby daughter, are attempting to bring their marionette show back into the public eye.
 Judy wins the crowd with her puppetry but Punch suffers from a drinking problem.
-While chasing a little dog that has stolen a string of sausages, Punch trips and accidentally throws their baby out a high window killing her.
-Judy is incredulous when Punch casually admits to dropping their baby out a window, then she punches him, and he retaliates with his walking stick, beating her.
+While chasing a little dog that has stolen a string of sausages, Punch trips and accidentally throws their baby out of a high window, killing her.
+Judy is incredulous when Punch casually admits to dropping their baby out of a window, then she punches him, and he retaliates with his walking stick, beating her.

 Punch believes he has killed Judy, hides her body, reports the crime to the local constable, and implicates their two elderly servants, Scaramouche and Maude, who had raised Judy since she was a child.
 Maude and Scaramouche are arrested and Punch tells the whole town of their guilt of murder and subsequent cannibalism of his daughter.

 Judy is found unconscious and taken to live in a secret society of outcasts in the forest.
 When she recovers she swears vengeance on Punch, part of which is terrorising him, including by visiting Punch in their house with a large puppet representing a ghost that demands he repent and clear the name of the falsely accused couple or a worse fate will come to him.

 On the hanging scaffold, Punch appears to recant, saying that the pair are not guilty, but he continues his speech saying that it is not they but the Devil who is guilty and who is being dealt with by the hanging and he works the crowd into a bloodlust.
 However, when he pulls the trapdoor lever, the pair fall to the ground as their ropes have been cut.
 Judy and the forest troupe arrive.
 Punch is lassoed about each wrist and hung from the scaffold while Judy approaches him with a large axe, saying serious crime deserves serious punishment, and she cuts his hands off.

 Some while later, Judy is seen living at her house with her companions.
 Punch is confined to an insane asylum where he puts on a mad Punch and Judy puppet show watched through the window by a few people on the street outside.

 Production

 In October 2017, it was announced Mia Wasikowska had joined the cast of the film, with Mirrah Foulkes directing from a screenplay she wrote.
 In April 2018, Damon Herriman joined the cast of the film.

+The score was composed by François Tétaz.

 Release

 The film had its world premiere at the Sundance Film Festival on 27 January 2019.
 Shortly after, Samuel Goldwyn Films acquired U.S. distribution rights to the film.
-It was released in Australia on 21 November 2019, and is scheduled to be released in the United States on 5 June 2020.
+It was released in Australia on 21 November 2019, and was scheduled to be released in the United States on 5 June 2020.